MehmetKaplan/serial-entrepreneur/frontend/README.md

 yarn add serial-entrepreneur-frontend-handlers
 ```

-These pure JavaScript take the parameters and 2 functions, success and fail callbacks.
+These pure JavaScript functions are designed to take the required parameters and additionally 2 functions, success and fail callbacks.
 With these callbacks you can use these functions within your frontend  button handlers.

 1. Implement the [Register User] flow